The Scholarship Fairy is Not Coming to Your House!

 Tips for Your Scholarship Application

-Proofread your application!
-Have an adult review it, if necessary.
-What you send these people is all the scholarship sponsors have to go on.
+Also, remember to proofread your application.
+In fact, you should ask a teacher or parent to review it.
 Make sure your application is perfect.
-If you used an essay for another scholarship, be sure that it doesn’t have the other scholarship’s name on it.
+And remember: If you used the essay for another scholarship, be sure that it doesn’t have the other scholarship’s name on it.
 That’s one of the more embarrassing mistakes that students sometimes make.

-Make copies of everything you send.
-If you're sending your scholarship application by mail, you may want to send it “return receipt requested.”
-You worked hard on this application and want to make sure that it gets where it's supposed to go.
-If you're running late and are really close to the deadline, you may want to send your scholarship “overnight mail.”
+Tip: Make copies of everything you send.
+If you're sending your scholarship application by mail, you may want to send it return receipt requested.
+If you're running late and are really close to the deadline, you will want to send your scholarship overnight mail.